 In the Mentoring Program, students from higher semesters give you tips and advice on life and studying at university.
 In the “Mentoring”-section of the Online Study Assistant, you can learn more about what the program offers and how to register for it.

-The Writing Center of the studierendenWERK Berlin offers individual writing counselling and workshops on different aspects of academic writing.
+The Writing Center of the studierendenWERK Berlin offers individual counselling sessions and group workshops on different aspects of academic writing.
 It also regularly organizes writing events such as “The Long Night of Postponed Term Papers” and the “Writing Marathon”.

 The Writing Center has a second location at Freie Universität Berlin at Thielallee 38.
 You can register for an appointment at firstname.lastname@example.org